nigelabrera0026/Docker-Introduction/README.md

 # React, Typescript, and Vite inside Docker

 This is a step by step process on how to create a web application using react, typescript, and vite.
-Including the steps to create, build, and run the containerized application in a specific port of your localhost, so you could access it in you local machine.
+Including the steps to create, build, and run the containerized application in a specific port of your localhost, so you could access it in your local machine.

 ## Creating a new react app with Vite